 Prophylaxis Of Deep Vein Thrombosis Following Hip Or Knee Replacement Surgery

 The recommended dose of XARELTO is 10 mg taken orally once daily with or without food.
-The initial dose should be taken 6 to 10 hours after surgery provided that hemostasis has been established [see DOSAGE AND ADMINISTRATION].
+The initial dose should be taken 6 to 10 hours after surgery provided that hemostasis has been established [see Discontinuation for Surgery and other Interventions].

 - For patients undergoing hip replacement surgery, treatment duration of 35 days is recommended.